Leg cricket: Federation

-At the international level, leg cricket is governed and promoted by the International Leg Cricket Council.

-This international body is headed by Shri Surender Kumar as President and Shri Joginder Prasad Verma as secretary general.
+At the international level, leg cricket is governed and promoted by the International Leg Cricket Council, headed by Shri Surender Kumar as President and Shri Joginder Prasad Verma as secretary general.
 In India, the Leg Cricket Federation of India is the apex governing body, which was formed in 2011.
 It is registered under Societies Registration Act, 1860 and affiliated with the International Leg Cricket Council.
-Apart from India, leg cricket is famous in Nepal, Bhutan, Sri Lanka, Florida, Ghana, and Pakistan.
+Apart from India, leg cricket is famous in Nepal, Bhutan, Sri Lanka, and Pakistan.

 Competitions

-National Championship in India: In July 2012, the Senior National T-10, Leg Cricket Championship was organised by the Leg Cricket Federation of India at Rajiv Gandhi Stadium in Bawana, Delhi where a total of 24 teams of boys and girls participated.
-Sh.
+National Championship in India: In July 2012, the Senior National T-10 Leg Cricket Championship was organised by the Leg Cricket Federation of India at Rajiv Gandhi Stadium in Bawana, Delhi where a total of 24 teams of boys and girls participated.
 Surender Kumar, M.L.A. & Parliamentary Secretary to C.M., Delhi was the Chief Guest of Opening Ceremony and Satpal Singh, an Olympic wrestler and the president of the School Games Federation of India was the chief guest of second day's championship.
-Since 2012, the Leg Cricket Federation of India has organized 6 National games in various cities and states in India, such as Delhi, Maharashtra, Tamil Nadu, Jharkhand, Haryana, Uttar Pradesh, and Madhya Pardesh.
+Since 2012, the Leg Cricket Federation of India has organized six national games in various cities and states in India, such as Delhi, Maharashtra, Tamil Nadu, Jharkhand, Haryana, Uttar Pradesh, and Madhya Pradesh.

 International Championships: India was the winner of the first Indo-Nepal T-10 Leg Cricket Series, which was held in July 2013.

 The 5th National T20 leg Cricket Championship was held at Mathura in Uttar Pradesh.

 In January 2017, Karnataka won by securing 211 runs, and Odisha secured 3rd position in the 5th National T10 Leg Cricket Championship, held in New Delhi.
-Chandan Ray is the present captain of the Indian leg cricket team.
+Chandan Ray is the former captain of the Indian leg cricket team.